refraction-ray/numkl/README.md

 You should make sure Intel MKL library and Intel compilers are installed and configured for relevant enviroment variables.
 Especially, environment variable `MKLROOT` is necessary for pip installation.
 And proper `LD_LIBRARY_PATH` is necessary in runtime.

 Currently, you also need cython preinstalled in your python enviroment for pip installation.
-No gurantee on GNU compilers.
-Intel parallel studio XE is thus recommended.

 Note this package is in its very early age, no guarantee on successful installation and usage.
-And this package only supports linux/icc/mkl stack.
-No guarantee on GNU compilers, openBLAS or MacOS.
+And this package only supports linux.

 ## Example